wallstreetcn/vue-ssr-boilerplate/README.md

 ```sh
 npm run dev
 ```
-I recommend develop in this mode at first.
+I recommend developing in this mode at first.
 So you can focus on your view things, not bother with server side things.